Share Your Research

 There are a variety of platforms to share your research, scholarly or creative work both within and outside of the Binghamton University community.
 Whether you publish an article in a research journal, present at a professional conference or meeting, attend a research consortium, participate in a show or exhibition, or are involved with a performance, you will find many benefits to sharing your work with other professionals.

-The following Binghamton University journals welcome article submissions from undergraduate students:
+The following journals welcome article submissions from undergraduate students:-Binghamton Journal of History

 -Binghamton Journal of Philosophy

 -Binghamton Writes: A Journal of First-Year Writing

 -EvoS (Evolutionary Studies) Journal

 Professional Conferences & Meetings